-The Executive Solution is perfect when time is of the essence.
+The executive Spanish program is perfect when time is of the essence.
 Before you leave home we’ll assess your needs and create an individualized program directly tailored to meet them.
 By the time you arrive in Costa Rica we’ll have a fully developed game plan to maximize your language learning potential.
 One-to-One classes can begin any day of the week, even on weekends.
 Consult our program descriptions below.

 This is a combination of 4 hours of group classes (8:00-12:00) plus 2 hours of private tutoring in the afternoon (13:15-15:15).
 The morning class will have a maximum of 4 students per group and will focus on Spanish for everyday use.
 In the afternoon class, special attention will be given to your particular needs and interests.
 Many students use the private tutoring to improve their proficiency and extend their active vocabulary through conversation and review.

 In the rare event that we are unable to place you in a morning group class due to differing skill levels, we shall instead provide you with 3 hours of private classes each morning as well.